What is Azure Database for PostgreSQL?

 The entry-level tier, for instance, offers either one or two rentable vCores, combined with 2GB memory, for £0.026 per hour and £0.051 per hour each.
 General Purpose and Memory Optimised configuration both offer far more memory and vCores, and are priced more steeply, with the maximum configuration available for £4.179 per hour.

-Elements of the servers’ configuration can be changed and adjusted after they’re established, however, and there are a number of factors which combine to influence how much the system will end up costing.
+Elements of the servers’ configuration can be changed and adjusted after they’re established, however, and there are a number of factors that combine to influence how much the system will end up costing.
 You could, for example, ramp up the number of vCores deployed, the storage capacity, and the length of time that backups are retained.
 Users can also interchange between the different pricing tiers, between General Purpose and Memory Optimised setups, for example.

 The final pricing also depends on the type of package you take out and how you want to pay for it, whether it be pay-as-you-go, or annual billing, which generally cost less as you pay more upfront.
 This annual discounting is not available on the basic level, however.
 The full breakdown of available tiers is listed below, with fuller pricing information available on through Microsoft.

-Understanding the tiers
+Understanding the pricing tiers

 |Pricing tier||Basic||General Purpose||Memory Optimised|